 - Premium growth We believe over any five-year period our agency relationships and initiatives can lead to a property casualty written premium growth rate that exceeds the industry average.
-The compound annual growth rate of our net written premiums was 5.3 percent over the five-year period 2009 through 2013, higher than the 1.9 percent estimated growth rate for the property casualty insurance industry.
+The compound annual growth rate of our net written premiums was 7.3 percent over the five-year period 2010 through 2014, approximately double the 3.4 percent estimated growth rate for the property casualty insurance industry.
 The industry's growth rate excludes its mortgage and financial guaranty lines of business.
-Our long-term target for profitable premium growth, for our property casualty and life insurance segments in aggregate, is to reach \$5 billion of annual direct written premiums by the end of 2015.
-In 2013, our direct written premiums totaled \$4.337 billion. - Combined ratio We believe our underwriting philosophy and initiatives can drive performance to achieve our underwriting profitability target of a GAAP combined ratio over any five-year period that consistently averages within the range of 95 percent to 100 percent.
-Our GAAP combined ratio averaged 101.1 percent over the five-year period 2009 through 2013.
-Our combined ratio improved to below 100 percent in 2012 and 2013, after rising above 100 percent for 2009 through 2011, when our average catastrophe loss ratio of 8.0 percentage points was 4.1 points higher than the average for the 10-year period prior to 2009.
-Performance as measured by the combined ratio is discussed in Consolidated Property Casualty Insurance Results of Operations.
-Our statutory combined ratio averaged 100.6 percent over the five-year period 2009 through 2013 compared with an estimated 101.4 percent for the property casualty industry.
-The industry's ratio again excludes its mortgage and financial guaranty lines of business. - Investment contribution We believe our investment philosophy and initiatives can drive investment income growth and lead to a total return on our equity investment portfolio over a five-year period that exceeds the five-year total return of the Standard & Poor's 500 Index. - Investment income growth, on a pretax basis, had a compound annual growth rate of 0.7 percent over the three-year period 2011 through 2013.
-It has grown every year since 2009, except for 2013 with its slight decrease of less than 1 percent. - Over the five years ended December 31, 2013, our equity portfolio compound annual total return was 14.9 percent compared with a compound annual total return of 17.9 percent for the Index.
+Our long-term target for profitable premium growth, established in late 2011 for our property casualty and life insurance segments in aggregate, is to reach \$5 billion of annual direct written premiums by the end of 2015.
+In 2014, our direct written premiums totaled \$4.577 billion. - Combined ratio We believe our underwriting philosophy and initiatives can drive performance to achieve our underwriting profitability target of a GAAP combined ratio over any five-year period that consistently averages within the range of 95 percent to 100 percent.
+Our GAAP combined ratio averaged 99.3 percent over the five-year period 2010 through 2014.
+Performance as measured by the combined ratio is discussed in Consolidated Property Casualty Insurance Results.
+Our statutory combined ratio averaged 98.8 percent over the five-year period 2010 through 2014 compared with an estimated 100.7 percent for the property casualty industry.
+The industry's ratio again excludes its mortgage and financial guaranty lines of business. - Investment contribution We believe our investment philosophy and initiatives can drive investment income growth and lead to a total return on our equity investment portfolio over a five-year period that exceeds the five-year total return of the Standard & Poor's 500 Index. - Investment income growth, on a pretax basis, had a compound annual growth rate of 1.8 percent over the five-year period 2010 through 2014.
+It has grown every year since 2009, except for 2013 with its slight decrease of less than 1 percent. - Over the five years ended December 31, 2014, our equity portfolio compound annual total return was 14.1 percent compared with a compound annual total return of 15.4 percent for the Index.
 By design, our equity portfolio is comprised of larger capitalization, high-quality dividend-growing stocks.
 Therefore we would generally expect its return to lag during the type of extended, lower-quality rally that has occurred since early 2009.
-For the year 2013, our annual equity portfolio total return was 31.7 percent, compared with 32.4 percent for the Index.
+For the year 2014, our annual equity portfolio total return was 12.3 percent, compared with 13.7 percent for the Index.